The Casting Collective's Commitment to an Anti-Racist Theatre

 Should we ask for any assistance on cultural consultations, we will always pay for such education.

-We will provide paid EDI training for all casting professionals.
+We will provide paid training for all casting professionals.

 BIPOC casting professionals will earn the same wage as their white counterparts.